-API Reference / @evolu/common / Type / UnionType
+API reference / @evolu/common / Type / UnionType

 Interface: UnionType<Members>

-Defined in: packages/common/src/Type.ts:2946
+Defined in: packages/common/src/Type.ts:3048

 UnionType extends Type with an additional members property for reflection.